Robo-Touch/YCB-Sight/README.md

 ![cover](/media/YCBSight.png)

-YCB-Sight is a visuo-tactile dataset including the simulated and real data from a GelSight tactile sensor and Kinect Azure RGB-D camera on [YCB dataset](https://www.ycbbenchmarks.com).
+YCB-Sight is a visuo-tactile dataset including the simulated and real data from a GelSight tactile sensor and Kinect Azure RGB-D camera on the [YCB dataset](https://www.ycbbenchmarks.com).

 ## Dataset
 You can find the whole dataset [here](https://drive.google.com/drive/folders/17BPST4biGzduVtoCUBswOmkISqNh1srI?usp=sharing), or download partial data below